-What's a HMO?
+What's an HMO?

 HMO stands for health maintenance organization.
 In an HMO, all your care is arranged through a primary care physician you select.
-Depending on your plan type, you may be required to seek care within a specific network (such as the Henry Ford Choice Plan).
+Depending on your plan type, you may be required to seek care within a specific network (such as the Henry Ford Choice Network).
 Your PCP will provide your preventive and general care, keep track of your medical history and help you choose a specialist when you need one.
-Most HAP plans do not require you to get a referral to see a specialist that participates with HAP for an initial consultation.
-Some specialists or healthcare systems do require a referral even if HAP doesn't.
-HAP Primary Choice plans do require a PCP referral for specialty care, except from an affiliated obstetrician or gynecologist.
-For all HAP plans there are some services (like Botox injections or surgical procedures) that may require prior authorization to be covered.
+HAP plans do not require you to get a referral to see a specialist that participates with HAP for an initial consultation.
+Some specialists or health care systems do require a referral even if HAP doesn't.
+For all HAP plans, there are some services (like Botox injections or surgical procedures) that may require prior authorization to be covered.